I Love Bozrah

 For that’s the Bozrah way.

 This is a hardy town.
-After all, they’ve put up with my gentle mocking for over a decade now.
+After all, they’ve put up with my gentle mocking for nearly 20 years now.
 They are unencumbered with such hassles of modernity as traffic lights – they only have one at the intersection of Lake and Bozrah roads.
 And it’s not even a real traffic light.
 They have no need for fancy museums or restaurants or even more than one little school.
 Long live the independent Bozrah spirit!

 One thing Bozrah apparently did need was a trail.
 After having their fill of my taunts, the town created the Maples Farm Park trails.
 In one of my favorite Bozrah stories, the town wrote this regarding the newly (in 2011) opened trails: